Dell SE2717H with FHD IPS panel and FreeSync support

 A glossy rear

 The included stand only offers tilt adjustment and attaches towards the bottom of the monitor.
 There are no VESA holes here.
 Inputs are restricted to HDMI 1.4a (with Adaptive-Sync) and VGA.
 It seems this is essentially a fairly stripped-down monitor, which could help lower costs, with the IPS panel and support for AMD FreeSync being key attractions.
 Further information can be found on certain regional Dell websites (such as their HK one, requires translation into English).
-We will bring further news on this as we have it and will strive to review it if a sample can be provided and there’s sufficient demand.
+We’ll consider a review if a sample can be provided and there’s sufficient demand.